A-Z of Entries

 horse-play (see “horsing around”)

-horse of that colour (see “horse of a diferent colour”)
+horse of that colour (see “horse of a different colour”)

 horseplay (see “horsing around”)